 Option 3: Automatically Enroll in the ACC Master Liability Program

 ACC and LeaseTrack have partnered to provide you with a cost-effective insurance program that requires no action on your part!
 If you do not choose option 1 or option 2, you will be automatically enrolled in the ACC master policy program for a small monthly fee.
 This fee is added to your rent charge and provides the proper minimum liability coverage required in your lease.

 Insurance coverage that protects both you and your property manager/owner.
 Unlike a standard renters insurance policy, under this program, a master insurance policy is issued in the name of the property management company, and if you are enrolled, you will be a certificate holder with coverage under this master policy.
-The master policy will protect you against accidental damage you cause to your apartment or the building (such as a fire) while also providing certain protection for your belongings if they are damaged or destroyed.
+The master policy will protect you against accidental damage you cause to your apartment or the building (such as a fire).

 While the master insurance policy will cover many common losses, the master policy is subject to policy sub-limits and exclusions that could limit available insurance.